meroxa/turbine-go/README.md

     └── README.md
 ```

 This will be a full fledged Turbine app that can run.
-You can even run the tests using the command `meroxa apps test` in the root of the app directory.
+You can even run the tests using the command `meroxa apps run` in the root of the app directory.
 It just enough to show you what you need to get started.

 ### `app.go`